Sandra Morán

-Sandra Morán Reyes (born 29 April 1960) is a Guatemalan politician, who was elected to the Congress of Guatemala in the 2015 election.
-An out lesbian, she is noted as the first out LGBT person ever elected to the national legislature in Guatemala.
-She is a member of Convergence, a new progressive party which had two other members elected to the assembly.
+Sandra Morán Reyes (born 29 April 1960) is a Guatemalan politician who served as deputy of the Congress of Guatemala from 2016 to 2020, following her electoral win in the 2015 general election.
+A member of the now-defunct Convergence party, she is noted as the first out LGBT person ever elected to the national legislature in Guatemala.

+On 21 May 2019, she confirmed that she would not run for re-election.

+Life

+Morán joined Guatemala’s human rights movement in high school when she was fourteen years old.
+She was active in music, playing in the band Kin Lalat in the 1980s.

+She previously lived in exile in Mexico, Nicaragua, and Canada between 1981 and 1994.

 A longtime LGBT and feminist activist and artist, she was an organizer of Guatemala's first lesbian group in 1995 and its first LGBT pride event in 1998.
-She previously lived in exile in Mexico, Nicaragua, and Canada between 1981 and 1994.
-She joined Guatemala’s human rights movement in high school when she was fourteen years old.
-She was active in music, playing in the band Kin Lalat in the 1980s.

-On 21 May 2019, she confirmed that she would not run for re-election.